 In 1916, two years after coining the term “birth control,” Margaret Sanger began a revolution in a Brooklyn storefront.
 She opened America’s first birth control clinic which was the start of what is now Planned Parenthood.

 The Salvation Army was founded in 1865 by William Booth.
 He was an evangelist who wanted to offer practical help to impoverished people.
-It is now the 5th largest US nonpr.
+It is now the 5th largest US nonprofit.

 If you’re passionate about a cause, starting a nonprofit 501c3 enables you to make a difference.
-The smallest nonprofit organizations is where change begins.
+The smallest nonprofit organization is where change begins.

 10 Steps in Starting a Nonprofit 501c3

 Passion and love strong enough to change the world cannot be underestimated in starting a nonprofit.
 With hard work and dedication, your dreams to help others in a specific way can be realized.
+But what comes next?
 Our goal is that these steps may serve as an outline to help you successfully form a nonprofit 501c3 organization.

 Attorneys have experience in working with the IRS and important distinctions are involved in the entity paperwork.
 A 501(c)(3) is the IRS allowing for federal tax exemption of nonprofit organizations.
 They include public charities, private foundations or private operating foundations.
 There are other 501(c) organizations, indicated by categories 501(c)(1) – 501(c)(28).